A Sense of Solidarity was first published in Epione Training and Consultancy “See Me – Hear Me” blog.

 Don’t worry love, we’ve seen it all before, said the midwife, grabbing my baby’s chin with one hand and my nipple with the other.
 One man caught my eye.
 I braced myself, waited for it to end and I never returned; choosing to struggle instead at home.

 In my opinion groups were to be avoided at all costs because they were all the same; a facade of friendship and connectedness but with the propensity to turn at any moment into a trap where backstabbing predators would look to identify the weakest, target, pounce, humiliate and go in for the kill.

 A short time later, when I had lost my way in life I completely fell off the path and into another group.
 I looked at the other women in the room and saw to my surprise that some were very young, only a couple of years older than my own teenage daughter.

 I don’t belong here.
 I thought.

 I didn’t want to speak so I stayed silent.
 I braced myself and waited for it to end.

 The peer support group didn’t turn on each other.
 This was a group where I understood the rules.
-For the first time I understood what it felt like to feel connected to another human being and not like an alien on an inhospitable planet, Alice in Wonderland wondering why everyone else was mad but being the only one with the label.
+For the first time I knew what it felt like to feel connected to another human being and not like an alien on an inhospitable planet, Alice in Wonderland wondering why everyone else was mad but being the only one with the label.
 There was no humiliation there, just validation.
 I found my tribe in that group room, above the Samaritans on a rainy day in January.
 The day I stepped foot in the room was the day the fog began to clear and the chaos that had reigned since childhood stopped and took a breath.
-My journey to recovery was rocky and challenging but that was the day I had an inkling it was possible.
+My healing journey was rocky and challenging but that was the day I had an inkling it was possible.